abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

 ..  only:: draft

-    If you want to add more specific temporal constraints, you can use a special data structure specialized for scheduling: the ``DependencyGraph``.
+    If you want to add more specific temporal constraints, you can use a data structure specialized for scheduling: the ``DependencyGraph``.
 It is meant to store simple temporal constraints and to propagate efficiently on the nodes of this temporal graph.
 One node in this graph corresponds to an ``IntervalVar`` variable.
     You can build constraints on the start or the ending time of the ``IntervalVar`` nodes.